Orders are nobody can see the Great Oz! Not nobody, not nohow!Gatekeeper, Emerald City

 - Time efficiency: How long does it take you to produce an adequately sharp edge starting from a dull/chipped one?
 How fiddly is the process?
 For this calculation you will need to determine how much your time is worth.
 Remember, while you may enjoy sharpening, from the professional’s viewpoint, time spent sharpening is non-productive time because, during the period you are working on tools, your hands, eyes, and mind cannot work on the stuff you contracted to deliver to the Customer;

 - Cost efficiency: How many billable hours and expensive supplies/tools/equipment must you expend to obtain an adequate cutting edge?
 For this calculation you will need to determine the cost of time, consumables (stones, sandpaper, film, paste, powder, beer) and equipment (grinders, jigs, plates, widgets, etc.) expended in producing an adequate cutting edge long-term.
 Even if you are not getting paid for your woodworking, your time still has value.
 And don’t forget to depreciate the cost of stuff.
-This is where synthetic waterstones shine in comparison to the many other sharpening systems out there.
+This is where synthetic waterstones shine in comparison to the many other sharpening systems out there, IMHO.

 - Cutting efficiency: How well and how long does the sharpened blade cut?
-For this calculation, you need to determine what an “adequate cutting edge” is for you.
+For this calculation you need to determine what defines an “adequate cutting edge” for you.
 For instance, given the same abrasives and expending the same amount of time to sharpen two blades, the blade with a rounded bevel, or even multiple bevels, is seldom as sharp as the blade with a simple flat bevel, as can be readily confirmed using a powerful loupe or microscope to examine the last few microns of the blade’s effective cutting edge (more on this subject in Part 21 of this series).
 Does the sharpening system you are testing tolerate or even promote bulging bevels or multiple bevels?
 Get out your loupe before your inner troll makes you say things you will regret.

 If curiosity, pleasure and beauty are lower priority than practical performance in your list of objectives, then I suggest you focus on synthetic waterstones and the bedrock basics, at least for now: